great-northern-diver/loon/website/md/learn_bind.md

 printLocation <- function(W,x,y) {
 	cat(paste('In widget ', W,
-		' the location of the mouse is at: ', round(l_toR(x, as.numeric),3), ' and ',
+		' the location of the mouse cursor is at: ', round(l_toR(x, as.numeric),3), ' and ',
 		round(l_toR(y, as.numeric),3), '\n', sep=''))
 }